dinhngockhanh/CINner/README.md

 The first model characterizes the selection of chromosome arms, with the following assumptions:

 - For chromosome arms with selection parameter s > 1: gains increase the cell fitness and losses decrease fitness.
-This change increases with higher s.
+The impact to cell fitness increases with higher s.

 - For arms with s < 1: losses increase fitness and gains decrease fitness.
 The impact increases with higher 1/s.